pmoreno-rodriguez/grav-theme-editorial/README.md

 * Item template is ready to work the Reading Time plugin.
 * Added blog.html.twig and item.html.twig files.

+### Reordered assets

+* All assets (css, js, sass, etc) have been reordered into **assets** folder.

+### Update Styles

+* All styles have been updated to latest version of Editorial Theme by HTML5Up.

 ## Future plans
 * ~~Add a page for all featured pages.~~
+* Theme config translation to use different languages
 * Readd the older IE stylesheets/ js.
 * Instructions for editing sass files.